PabloRMira/PredictingBlackSwans/README.md

 # PredictingBlackSwans
+### *IMPORTANT NOTE*: Due to the on a UNIX system built parallel computing (specially the use of the doMC-package for parallel computing), this package only works for UNIX systems.

 An R-Package to reproduce the results of my master thesis.

 To install this package from R, you first need to install the following package